UBC-MDS/DSCI522_group315/report/report.md

 *Note: The feature full name and explanation can be found in Method section.*

-To visulize how feature selection affects the model performance, we calculate the train and test errors using recursive feature elimination (RFE) with the “n\_features\_to\_select” hyperprameter ranging from 1 to 22 (Figure 3).
+To visualize how feature selection affects the model performance, we calculate the train and test errors using recursive feature elimination (RFE) with the “n\_features\_to\_select” hyperprameter ranging from 1 to 22 (Figure 3).
 It is observed that when the “n\_features\_to\_select” hyperprameter is 5 to 8, the train and validation errors are relatively small and have balanced bias-variance trade-off.
 This is not quite consistent with the number of features we got from the RFE with cross validation.
-However, it is not suprising that the cross validation can help to better optimize the hyperparameters while manually chosing the hyperarameters may subject to variations.
+However, it is not surprising that the cross validation can help to better optimize the hyperparameters while manually choosing the hyperparameters may subject to variations.

 <div class="figure" style="text-align: center">